TamBurns/QA-Assessment-Project/README.md

     - Deleted unnecessary folders.
     - Attempted to rebuild containers - process did not complete in terminal and VM froze.
     - Attempted to restart VM - process did not complete.
+    - Attempted to restart VM - process did not complete.
     - Killed VM in favour of clone.

+4. Check that MySQL database connects to Flask application.
+    - Updated app.py file with relevant code (on reflection, this should have been written in a separate file).
+    - Check syntax near 'xxxx' error.
+    - Altered and rerun.
+    - Repeated a few times, then:
+    - Module not found error - cannot find flask-mysqldb
+    - Checked syntax (flask-mysqldb v. flask_mysqldb)
+    - Checked Dockerfile and requirements.
+    - Checked module installed on host (although this should not affect the container).
+    - Issue not yet resolved.

+Manual Testing B:
+    - Code template drafted for testing of indivdual HTML pages
+    - Code template drafted for testing for an image within a container

 CI/CD PIPELINE